Longevity Clinics.

 Three structural answers exist, and we credit each.

 The pure diagnostic clinic.
 YEARS in Berlin is the cleanest example: the clinic charges for the diagnostic day and refers any treatment recommendation outside its own walls.
 There is no in-house pharmacy, no peptide infusion suite, no hormone management division.
 The financial incentive is the day, not the year of follow-on prescriptions.
+The model is replicable; we expect to see more of it.

 The imaging-only practice.
 Prenuvo, at scale, runs only the imaging service.
 Findings flow back to the patient’s existing physician network for clinical action.
 The clinic that scans does not benefit from any treatment that follows.
+The trade-off is a thinner diagnostic — imaging-only is not a full longevity workup — but on the conflict axis the geometry is unusually clean.

 These are not perfect solutions.
 A pure diagnostic clinic still wants you to come back next year.
 A membership clinic still benefits from you renewing.
 But the geometry is a sharp step removed from the diagnose-then-prescribe model, and the difference shows up in the editorial behaviour: more honest framing of what a finding actually warrants, less reliable enthusiasm for the latest peptide.